-Michael Weil, an Employment partner in the San Francisco office, represents clients in high-stakes employment, trade secrets and employee mobility litigation throughout the United States.
-Michael was recognized as a Rising Star in his field by Law360
+Michael Weil, an Employment and Trade Secrets partner in the San Francisco office, represents clients in high-stakes trade secrets, employee mobility and employment litigation throughout the United States.

 Asia Employment Law Update

 Proposed Regulations May Complicate Reductions in Force in China